Return to index page

 Sketch of a Canal/Rail Goods Shed and Warehouse

 Canals were cheaper than rail or road for bulk hauls of low value material such as coal and right up to the 1960's canal barges were loaded with coal hauled from the colliery by rail.
 Wigan Pier is in fact a wharf where wagons were tipped into coal barges, the new museum there has restored some of the tipper mechanisms.
-Coal handling on canal wharfs and river banks is more fully discussed in Linseide Industries - Quayside Cranes and Cargo Handling.
+Coal handling on canal wharfs and river banks is more fully discussed below in the section on Docks.

 Canal warehouses were often served by a short cut extending under the building, enabling loads to be lifted up inside.
 This can save you some space and adding a railway siding alongside the warehouse gives you an excuse for some canal modeling.